 The Company Income Statement is exposed to currency risk on monetary items that are denominated in currencies other than sterling.
 Derivatives are only used for economic hedging purposes and not as speculative investments.
-The fair value of the derivatives designated for hedge accounting purposes is $\pounds 2.3m$ liability (2020: liability $\pounds 7.0m$).
+The fair value of the derivatives designated for hedge accounting purposes is $\pounds 2.7m$ asset (2021: liability $\pounds 2.3m$).

 In June 2020, the Company issued US\$86m of US Private Placement Notes.
 The Company also executed a US\$86m crosscurrency interest rate swap (CCIRS) with three of its relationship banks.
 The effect of this is to convert the \$86m Private Placement Notes into ε 76.6m.
 The timing and amount of the US dollar cash flows under the CCIRS exactly mirror those of the Private Placement Notes and the maturity date of the CCIRS also matches the repayment date of the Notes.
-The CCIRS would by default be revalued through the Income Statement; however, as it is in a designated hedging relationship it is instead revalued through other comprehensive income.
+The CCIRS would by default be revalued through the Income Statement; however, as it is in a designated hedging relationship it is instead revalued through comprehensive income.
 More specifically, the US dollar exposure is designated as a cash flow hedge of the underlying Private Placement Notes and the euro exposure is designated as a cash flow hedge of foreign exchange gains and losses on ε 76.6m intercompany loan receivables.
-The CCIRS is presented as a non-current liability as it is expected to be settled more than 12 months after the end of the reporting period.
+The CCIRS is presented as a non-current asset as it is expected to be settled more than 12 months after the end of the reporting period.

 Hedge effectiveness is determined at inception of the hedge relationship and through periodic effectiveness assessments, to ensure that an economic relationship exists between the hedged item and hedging instrument.
-As all principal and interest amounts under the CCIRS exactly mirror those under the USPP Notes and the intercompany loans, the cash flow hedges are each 100% effective with no ineffectiveness.
+As all principal and interest amounts under the CCIRS exactly mirror those under the USPP Notes and the intercompany loans, the cash flow hedges are each highly effective.
 It is noted that hedge ineffectiveness would arise in the event there was a change in the contractual terms of either the USPP Notes, the CCIRS or the intercompany loan.
-The amounts recognised in the cash flow hedge reserve are £4.7m in respect of the change in the fair value of the CCIRS excluding the basis spread, cost of hedging attributable to the foreign currency basis spread of £4,000 and $\pounds(4.7)m$ in respect of foreign exchange translation on US\$86m Private Placement Notes (£0.7m) and €76.6m intercompany loan receivables $\pounds(4.7)m$ reclassified from the income statement.
+The amounts recognised in the cash flow hedge reserve are $\pounds 5.3$ m in respect of the change in the fair value of the CCIRS excluding the basis spread, cost of hedging attributable to the foreign currency basis spread of $\pounds (0.3)$ m and $\pounds (4.1)$ m in respect of foreign exchange translation on US\$86m Private Placement Notes and $\notin 76.6$ m intercompany loan receivables reclassified from the income statement

-All of the fair values shown in the table above are classified under IFRS 13 as Level 2 measurements which have been calculated using quoted prices from active markets, where similar contracts are traded and the quotes reflect actual transactions in similar instruments.
-All of the derivative assets and liabilities not designated for hedge accounting purposes reported in the table above will mature within a year of the balance sheet date
+All of the fair values at year end are classified under IFRS 13 as Level 2 measurements which have been calculated using quoted prices from active markets, where similar contracts are traded and the quotes reflect actual transactions in similar instruments.
+All of the derivative assets and liabilities not designated for hedge accounting purposes will mature within a year of the balance sheet date.